 For a true taste of New England, head to Boston in winter.
-Cold weather gives Beantown a special charm and often brings falling snow and freezing temperatures—perfect for cozying up indoors or perhaps braving the winter chill.
+Cold weather gives Beantown a special charm and often brings falling snow and freezing temperatures—perfect for cozying up indoors or even braving the winter chill.
 Here are some tips for making the most of a low-season visit.

 Get cozy with a Boston brew